Winds pick up speed as Northeast snowstorm dissipates

 Snowstorm leaves its marks on East Coast

-Blizzard conditions and as much as a foot of snow in some places blanketed the Northeast earlier on Thursday.
+Blizzard conditions and as much as a foot of snow in some places blanketed the Northeast on Thursday.

 The first snow-related death was reported in New York City when a doorman shoveling snow on the Upper East Side died after slipping and falling through a glass window, New York police said.